Tyomus/ETL-Framework/README.md

 ## Visualization:

-A separate PHP file serves as a web frontend that calls the Python script to generate the graph.
-Using Matplotlib, the historical price data is displayed in a dynamic, colored line chart.
-The visualization is regenerated with every page load (or automated page load) to reflect the most up-to-date data.
+A separate PHP file serves as a web frontend that calls the Python script to generate the interactive graph with the help of Plotly.